patriciomase/web-performance-guide/README.md

 	- Add `defer` or `async` to the script tag in the html.
 	- Consider loading the script dynamically (Inject the `<script` tag with js) when it is needed.
    	- Consider using a third party service to load scripts like GA (Google Analytics).

+Additionally check those changes do not affect the user experience in another way.
+For example, translation scripts are designed to load at the very beginning of the page load process, so they can parse the html and apply the translations to the DOM in the client.
+Deferring could cause the user to see a flash of untranslated texts that suddendly change to the desired language.

 ---